coduin/epiphany-bsp/README.md

 ## Installing EBSP

 If you want to write EBSP programs you need to have access to a Parallella board with a recent version of the Epiphany SDK (ESDK) installed.

+### Cloning example project

 An easy way to get started with EBSP is to clone the [EBSP example project](http://www.github.com/coduin/ebsp-empty-project).

+### Using EBSP manually

 Alternatively you can download the [latest release](https://github.com/coduin/epiphany-bsp/releases).
 The EBSP library depends on the ESDK, and uses a custom linker file `ebsp_fast.ldf`.
 Your host program should link against `-lhost-bsp -le-hal -le-loader`.
 Your Epiphany kernel should link against `-le-bsp -le-lib` and use the linker script found at `ext/bsp/ebsp_fast.ldf`.
 For your convience we provide an example Makefile below:

 ```Makefile
 ESDK=${EPIPHANY_HOME}